mojohealy/mojohealy/content/home/publications.md

 weight = 20  # Order that this section will appear.

 title = "Publications"
-subtitle = "Pre-print pdfs available on request"
+subtitle = "I have published my research in leading international journals and edited collections."

 [content]
   # Page type to display.
 E.g. post, talk, or publication.